-This is part seven of the Stata for Researchers series.
+This is part eight of the Stata for Researchers series.
 For a list of topics covered by this series, see the Introduction.
 If you're new to Stata we highly recommend reading the articles in order.

 Combining two data sets is a common data management task, and one that's very easy to carry out.
 However, it's also very easy to get wrong.
 Before combining data sets be sure you understand the structure of both data sets and the logic of the way you're combining them.
 Otherwise you can end up with a data set that you think is ready for analysis, but is really utter nonsense.
 Stata tries to make sure you've thought through what you're doing, but can't tell you what makes sense and what doesn't.